"Your own Self-Realization is the greatest service you can render the world."

 Non-duality offers a profound shift in understanding and experiencing life.
 It calls us to explore the depths of our own being, recognize the interconnectedness of all existence, and live with an awareness that transcends the illusion of separateness.

+The non-dualistic approach to Spirituality is the simple means of going beyond the mind to find out who we are.
 This realization is not only the key to personal liberation, but also the foundation for a harmonious and compassionate world.

 Non-duality is always the same, “That nothing exists but the Self.”
 It may be taught in slightly different ways but the teaching will always be the same.
-That there is no existence, there is only the self, pure awareness, absolute reality.
+That there is no existence, there is only the Self, pure awareness, absolute reality.

 "The mind creates time and space, and takes its own creations for reality.
 All is here and now, but we do not see it.
 Truly, all is in me and by me.
 There is nothing else.
 The very idea of “else” is a disaster and a calamity."